List of Michelin-starred restaurants in Singapore

+As of the 2026 Michelin Guide, there are 45 restaurants in Singapore with a Michelin-star rating.

 The Michelin Guide for Singapore was first published in 2016.
 At the time, Singapore was the first country in Southeast Asia to have Michelin-starred restaurants and stalls, and was one of the four states in general in the Asia-Pacific along with Japan and the special administrative regions (SAR) of Hong Kong and Macau.

 In the 2016 edition, two hawker stalls, Hill Street Tai Hwa Pork Noodle and Hong Kong Soya Sauce Chicken Rice and Noodle, became the first set of Southeast Asian street stalls to be bestowed with Michelin stars.
 Hong Kong Soya Sauce Chicken Rice & Noodle's most notable dish and also the country's national dish, chicken rice, also became the cheapest Michelin-star meal in the world at S$2 (US$1.60) a serving.

 In September 2019, Odette and Les Amis were awarded the three stars award.
 In September 2021, Zen was awarded the three stars award, resulting in Singapore having three Michelin three-starred restaurants for the first time since the award's inception.

+The 10th edition of the Michelin Guide Singapore, released on 4 August 2026, awarded stars to 45 establishments, an increase from 42 the previous year, including seven restaurants receiving their first stars.
+Two restaurants, 1887 by André and Seroja, were promoted to two stars, bringing the number of two star restaurants to nine, while the number of three star restaurants remained at three.